 Child Parent Psychotherapy (CPP) is an evidence based practice for children birth to five who have been exposed to trauma – in the form of child maltreatment, sudden or traumatic death of someone close, witnessing of domestic violence, disruption of attachment; or multiple changes of placement.
 Young children may experience behavior, attachment, and/or mental health problems, including posttraumatic stress disorder.
 The primary goal of CPP is to support and strengthen the relationship between a child and his or her caregiver as a means of restoring the child's sense of safety, attachment, and appropriate affect; and improving the child's cognitive, behavioral, and social functioning.

 Yes, it begins with a three-day training.
 Upon completion of the initial training, trainees will participate in two consultation calls each month for 18 months; and will receive two CPP Intensive Sessions (2 days each) at 6 and 12 months.
-Registration is open for the 2019-2020 training class.
-You can apply for the 2019-2020 class here or add your name to the wait list to apply for future training cohorts.
+Registration is now closed for the 2019-2020 training class.
+You can add your name to the wait list to apply for future training cohorts.

 A minimum of 18 months, or until all of the requirements have been met.

 The minimum requirement to be considered for CPP training is a license to practice mental health.
 Provisional licenses are also acceptable.

 Accepting and completing CPP cases is a necessary part of the learning collaborative.
 Trainees are expected to initiate cases within 30 to 45 days of completing the initial training.
 Participants will be expected to agree to provide a certain volume of CPP cases for local community referral sources.

 Upon completion of the initial training, fully licensed practitioners will be able to apply as a Nebraska Medicaid (and associated managed care agencies) approved provider of CPP services, while they complete the remainder of the requirements.